-The Minnesota DWI Case Of The Week is State v.
-Mahoney and McCarthy (Decided July 17, 2017, Minnesota Court of Appeals, Unpublished) which stands for the proposition that the presumption of admissibility of a Data Master test result does not prevent the defense from challenging the accuracy or reliability of the test.
+The Minnesota DWI Case Of The Week is Torfin v.
+Commissioner of Public Safety (Decided November 20, 2017, Minnesota Court of Appeals, Unpublished) which stands for the proposition that it does not take much for the police to turn a speeding ticket into a DWI Arrest.

 In Torfin, the Petitioner accelerated quickly from a stop sign and was subsequently stopped by a Victoria Minnesota Police officer after the officer clocked the Petitioner going 57 mph in a 45 miles per hour zone.
 After stopping the vehicle, the officer approached the car and asked the Petitioner for his license and insurance.
 The Petitioner was cooperative throughout the process.

 The officer could smell the odor of alcohol coming from inside the vehicle.
 The Petitioner "admitted to having a couple of beers."
 Petitioner looked straight ahead and did not maintain eye contact with the officer as the two conversed.
 The officer moved closer to the car and "took a . . . deep breath from inside the vehicle and detected ... the odor of consumed alcohol."
 Petitioner again admitted to consuming alcohol before driving that night, and refused to take a preliminary breath test because he did not want to "find himself in trouble."

 The officer had Petitioner step from the car to perform four field sobriety tests.
 Appellant's performance on the tests suggested impairment.
 The officer then arrested appellant for driving while impaired.
 A later breath test, not challenged on appeal, revealed excessive alcohol in appellant's system, and his driving privileges were revoked.